gini/gini-sdk-ios/doc/source/guides/common-tasks.rst

 Upload a document without meta information
 ==========================================

-To create a document from an image without sending meta infromation use the ``createDocumentWithFilename:fromImage:docType:`` method instead.
-This method takes a filename, an instance of `UIImage` and a hint to the type of document which is to be analyzed as parameters.
+To create a document from an image without sending meta information use the ``createDocumentWithFilename:fromImage:docType:`` method instead.
+This method takes as parameters a filename, an instance of UIImage and a hint for the type of document to be analyzed.

 Getting extractions
 ===================